akhil-Kumar-mg/git-hub-util/README.md

 ### Improvement
-i'm using the Git Api's hence the improvement is limited from the code perspective If the complexity increases for this application in the future, i'll introduce redux to manage the state of the application.
+i'm using the Git Api's hence the improvement is limited from the code perspective I would have used redux to manage the state of the application, but that's an overkill considering the reqiurement. </br>
-Also, i would like to make the ui dumb and create a backend service to communicate with the git server
+Also, i would like to make the ui dumb and create a backend service to communicate with the git server if complexity increases in the future

 #### Application is hosted on AWS
-URL: ec2-18-217-194-207.us-east-2.compute.amazonaws.com:3000
+URL: ec2-18-217-194-207.us-east-2.compute.amazonaws.com:3000 </br>
 gitHublink: https://github.com/akhil-Kumar-mg/git-hub-util/